openaddresses/claypigeonfs/readme.txt

-Claypigeon is a FUSE filesystem for remote ranged HTTP files.
+Claypigeon is a read-only FUSE filesystem for remote ranged HTTP files.
 It is designed to allow filesystem access to remote files over HTTP, such as SQLite databases too large to download quickly.

 Install on Ubuntu Linux: